featurevisor/featurevisor/docs/use-cases/dependencies.md

 Imagine you're setting up a chain of dominoes.
 Each domino is set to fall only if the one before it does.
 In much the same way, Featurevisor introduces the concept of dependent feature flags, where one feature's availability can depend on another. {% .lead %}

-This guide will walk you through how this powerful functionality can be a game-changer for e-commerce applications.
+This guide will walk you through how this powerful functionality can be a game-changer for any type of applications.

 ## When to use dependent feature flags?